 Every boy enrolled at Asquith Boys High School must wear correct school uniform.
-Our school uniform requirements were established in 1989 and subsequently revised by a committee of the School Council in 2003, 2006, 2008,
+Our school uniform requirements were established in 1989 and subsequently revised.

-2009, 2011 and 2012.
 The P&C endorses the school's uniform policy.

-There are consequences if boys do not follow the school uniform policy (refer to the school's Code of Conduct).
+There are consequences if boys do not follow the school uniform policy (refer to the school's ABHS School Values).